orangejuice/blog/data/activity/movie-黄石-第一季-2018/record.en.md

   subtitle: 2018 / USA / Drama Western / Taylor Sheridan / Kevin Costner Luke Grimes
 ---

-Via tw Financial Wang 【Book and Movie】【Yellowstone】American drama 'Yellowstone' is one of the few good dramas I have seen in recent years.
-This conversation about fairness with a young man in the drama is worth everyone's careful consideration: 'Let me tell you what fairness is, fairness means one side can get all they want and the other side cannot complain.
-There is no fairness in this world.'
+Via tw Finance Wang [Books and Movies] [Yellowstone] The American drama 'Yellowstone' is one of the few great shows I've watched in recent years.
+There's a conversation about fairness with a teenager that everyone should ponder: "Let me tell you what fair is.
+Fair means one side gets everything they want, and the other side can't complain.
+There is no such thing as fair in this world."